Playwriting

 Persephone’s Return had a staged reading at Sidewalk Café in NYC in September 2018, as part of the Boog City Poets Theater Festival.
 An audio recording, with an earlier cast and a soundscape by Ambrose Bye, is on the CD, An Early Spring, from Fast Speaking Music.
 The text was published in the POSTmortem issue of the POST(Blank) journal, from Mad Gleam Press and is included in the chapbook, The Other Myrtle

-Aunt Peg and the Comptometer had a staged reading at the Bowery Poetry Club in February 2019.
-Revised and expanded, the play had a new reading at Bowery Poetry Club in February 2020 as part of the Boog City Festival.
+Aunt Peg the Computer had a reading at Bowery Poetry Club in February 2020 as part of the Boog City Festival.
 Directed by Rose-Marie Brandwein, it featured actors Mary Keefe, Jennifer Nolan, Cam Kornman and Kristin Avila.

-An expanded version of Persephone’s End and a new play, Odyssey’s End, had a reading on Zoom and YouTube from Polaris North in December 2020.
+Odyssey’s End and an expanded version of Persephone’s End had a reading on Zoom and YouTube from Polaris North in December 2020.
 Directed by Rose-Marie Brandwein, the program featured J. B. Anderson, Ange Berneau, Elizabeth Caruso, Meliora Dockery and John L. Payne.